 Minors and certificate

-- Minors that complement energy systems would be construction management, housing and community development, sustainability studies, or corporate environmental management
+- Minors that complement energy systems would be construction management, housing and community development, or sustainability studies

 - Consider the Technical Communication Certificate

 We have an active research faculty, and some may have opportunities for you to work on a project.

 As a student with a specialization in energy systems, you may want to consider the following research area within our department:

 You can apply for admission to the University of Minnesota College of Food, Agricultural and Natural Resource Sciences.